usefulalgorithm/usefulalgorithm/README.md

 <details>
 <summary>Albums I've been listening to recently:</summary>

+- _Lonely People With Power_, by Deafheaven
 - _Ghost Note_, by Kim Hiorthøy
 - _Even The Horizon Knows Its Bounds_, by Lawrence English
-- _Lonely People With Power_, by Deafheaven
-- _Romance in the Age of Adaptive Feedback_, by Unspecified Enemies

 </details>